States/ruipereira.github.io/_pages/service.md

 # Conference Organization

+- International Conference on ICT For Sustainability (ICT4S'22) - Demonstrations and Posters Co-chair
-- IEEE Symposium on Visual Languages and Computing (VL/HCC) 2018 – Web and Registration Chair
+- IEEE Symposium on Visual Languages and Computing (VL/HCC'18) – Web and Registration Chair